lucidrains/CALM-pytorch/README.md

         - [x] refactor so extraction fn, mask kwarg, and other related hparams are grouped together under a dictionary of {[augment_llm_name]: {augment_llm_related_hparams}} - use dataclasses
         - [x] show example

-- [ ] when finely specifying hidden positions, make sure to reorder it if the transformer blocks themselves were passed in and not ordered to begin with
 - [ ] take care of caching the augment hiddens when sampling. forget about anchor kv cache for now
 - [ ] handle a wrapper or function that takes in the sequence and prompt length, and auto derives the inputs to CALM
 - [ ] add an option for self attention path way with memory tokens attending to hidden states of all augmentation llms, akin to what was done with <a href="https://github.com/lucidrains/zorro-pytorch">Zorro</a>